First of all, can we both agree that most salesmen suck?

 Sometimes these RV owners (and especially salesmen) just don't know much about the travel trailer.

 The seller may NOT be intentionally trying to screw you over.
 They may just be ignorant.
-Still, this doesn't help you in any way.
+Still, this doesn't help you.

 Or, they might know about a big issue and aren't telling you about it.
 Which is not cool and could be illegal.
 But it happens.